 Planting a native garden doesn’t require a landscape architecture degree.
-Don’t be scared by zones, terms like partial shade (or partial sun?!)
-Don’t worry if your soil is clay or loam.
+Don’t be scared by zones or terms like partial shade (or partial sun?!)
+Let’s put aside questions about whether your soil is clay or loam.

 Here are four easy steps to help get you started.
 These steps maximize helping butterflies and birds and minimize stress and decision-making.